|

 10/15/2000

-If Karl Auerbach has his way, one of the first things the Internet's oversight board will do when he joins it in November will be to remove Mike Roberts from his position as president and chief executive of the Internet Corporation for Assigned Names and Numbers.
+ICANN newbies vow to shake things up If Karl Auerbach has his way, one of the first things the Internet's oversight board will do when he joins it in November will be to remove Mike Roberts from his position as president and chief executive of the Internet Corporation for Assigned Names and

 .... full story

-A German hacker lands a seat on the ICANN board and promises to tear it down -- from the bottom up.
+An outsider looks in on ICANN A German hacker lands a seat on the ICANN board and promises to tear it down -- from the bottom up.

 .... full story